Hunters asked to look for missing Winter man

-As Wisconsin hunters head into the woods Saturday, Nov.
-20, for the nine-day gun deer season, the family of Norbert Anthony “Tony” Dantzman and the Sawyer County Sheriff’s Office ask them to keep an eye out for Tony, who has been missing since Aug.
+As Wisconsin hunters head into the woods Saturday for the nine-day, gun-deer season, the family of Norbert Anthony “Tony” Dantzman and the Sawyer County Sheriff’s Office are asking them to keep an eye out for Dantzman, who has been missing since Aug.
 30, 2019, from the Winter area.

 Dantzman suffers from dementia and other cognitive issues.